Vladas Dionizas Slaboševičius: Lithuanian Army

-Slaboševičius was dismissed from the Russian Army in February 1918.
+Slaboševičius left the Russian Army in February 1918 as the army disbanded and disintegrated.
 He returned to Lithuania and was mobilized into the Lithuanian Army on 1 July 1919 during the Lithuanian–Soviet War.
 He was appointed head of the engineering unit attached to the General Staff but not granted the rank of general.
 On 26 September 1919, Silvestras Žukauskas was forced to resign as the chief commander of army due to the Polish plans of involving him in the attempted coup against the Lithuanian government.
 Slaboševičius was appointed as his successor, but became seriously ill with a heart condition and died two days later on 28 September.
 He was given an official funeral and was buried in Kaltinėnai.

+He was survived by his wife, Maria Karolina d'O'Byrne, and their son, Bronisław.

 Awards

 Slaboševičius received the following Russian orders: